veggiemonk/awesome-docker/README.md

 * [Pumba](https://github.com/gaia-adm/pumba) - Chaos testing tool for Docker.
 Can be deployed on Kubernets and CoreOS clusters.
 * [elgalu/docker-selenium](https://github.com/elgalu/docker-selenium) - Selenium in Docker with Chrome & Firefox plus video recording support.
 * [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) - Docker images for Selenium Standalone Server, Hub, and Node configurations with Chrome and Firefox.
+* [zalenium](https://github.com/zalando/zalenium) - A Selenium Grid extension to scale up and down your local grid dynamically with docker containers.

 ## Utilities
 * [athena](https://github.com/athena-oss/athena) - An automation platform with a plugin architecture that allows you to easily create and share services.